karagullemazhar-cpu/TextToSpeech-TTS-models-outputs-for-Turkish/README.md

 # TextToSpeech (TTS) models outputs for Turkish

-Audio samples generated with Turkish text-to-speech (TTS) models, most of which run as local LLMs.
+Audio samples generated with Turkish text-to-speech (TTS) models, most of which run as local models.

 ## Page preview